iwcs2015/iwcs2015.github.io/content/articles/07-hackathon.rst

 ==================

-Participants and sponsors are welcome to propose any and all ideas relating to computational semantics - please `get in touch`__ or submit a pull request with your idea added to `this page`__!
-The list below shows some possibilities:
+Participants and sponsors are welcome to propose any and all ideas relating to computational semantics - please `get in touch`__, submit a pull request with your idea added to `this page`__, or just write it down in the comments_ below

 __ mailto:d.milajevs@qmul.ac.uk?subject=IWCS-Hackathon
 __ https://github.com/iwcs2015/iwcs2015.github.io/blob/pelican/content/articles/07-hackathon.rst